dimagi/commcare-cloud/docs/howto/move-partitioned-database.md

 ```

 You may have to wait for any long running celery tasks to complete.
 You can list any
-celery workers that are still running using the following command:
+celery workers that are still running using the following commands:

 ```
-commcare-cloud <env> django-manage show_celery_workers
+commcare-cloud <env> django-manage show_celery_workers commcare-cloud <env> run-shell-command celery "ps -ef | grep celery"
 ```

 **Stop pgbouncer**